BIGJRA/BIGJRA.github.io/reborn.md

 Enter the trainer school at the top left entrance.
 Fern will lock us out, so head outside and defeat the trainer to enter the school at the top right entrance.

+**Hotshot Blane.
+Field: No Field**
+- Wingull, Lv.
+17, Serious Nature, IVs: 10
+- Dewpider, Lv.
+17, Serious Nature, IVs: 10

 This area is mostly linear with a few detours.
 Talk to every green bookshelf and stray green book that you find lying around - they'll give us lore as well as the answers to some questions we'll need to answer later on.

+**Arcade Star Tristy & Youngster Jojo.
+Field: No Field**
+- Cherubi, Lv.
+17, Serious Nature, IVs: 10
+- Buizel, Lv.
+18, Serious Nature, IVs: 10
+- Taillow, Lv.
+17, Serious Nature, IVs: 10
+- Morelull, Lv.
+17, Serious Nature, IVs: 10

+**Hotshot Noah.
+Field: No Field**
+- Lileep, Lv.
+16, Serious Nature, IVs: 10
+- Exeggcute, Lv.
+16, Serious Nature, IVs: 10

 In the first door upstairs, a guy will give you the *Coin Case*!

+**Elder Landon.
+Field: No Field**
+- Wooper, Lv.
+18, Serious Nature, IVs: 10
+- Shuppet, Lv.
+18, Serious Nature, IVs: 10

 The next room contains *Protective Pads*.

+**Hotshot Terry.
+Field: No Field**
+- Starly, Lv.
+17, Serious Nature, IVs: 10
+- Pachirisu, Lv.
+17, Serious Nature, IVs: 10

+**Arcade Star Susan.
+Field: No Field**
+- Combee, Lv.
+18, Serious Nature, IVs: 10

-The room after that contains a *Quick Claw*.
+The third room contains a *Quick Claw*.
 Talk to a guy staring at the wall in the hallway from the right to open up a door to the left.

 In this door, go to the left.
 Here you'll find the first tutors.